ansible/ansible-lightspeed/docs/tos/index.md

 ## Red Hat Terms of Service

-**Red Hat Ansible with IBM’s Project Wisdom Service Private Preview Program Terms**
+**Red Hat Ansible Lightspeed with IBM Watson Code Assistant Technical Preview Program Terms**

-We are excited that you are interested in participating in this Private Preview Program (“Program”) and as a benefit, receiving access to Project Wisdom Service (the “Service”).
-The Program allows you to use the Service at no cost subject to these terms.
-This Service includes International Business Machines Corporation’s (**“IBM”**) AI models and software.
+We are excited that you are interested in participating in this Technical Preview Program (**“Program”**) and as a benefit, receiving access to Red Hat’s preview service that provides guidance on Ansible tasks and other Ansible related content (**“Lightspeed”**) integrated with IBM’s Early Cloud Service for Watson Code Assistant ("ECS") (subject to a separate IBM agreement).
+The Program gives you access to a preview version of Lightspeed at no cost subject to these terms.

-These Program Terms govern your use of the Services and are subject to the Red Hat Enterprise Agreement available at [https://www.redhat.com/agreements][agreements] (collectively the **"Agreement"**).
-When we use a capitalized term without defining it in these Program Terms, the term has the meaning defined in the Red Hat Enterprise Agreement.
-If there is a conflict between these Program Terms and the Red Hat Enterprise Agreement, the Program Terms will take precedence.
+These Program Terms govern your use of Lightspeed and are subject to the Red Hat Enterprise Agreement available at http://www.redhat.com/agreements (the **"Agreement"**).
+When we use a capitalized term without defining it in these Program Terms, the term has the meaning defined in the Agreement.
+If there is a conflict between these Program Terms and the Agreement, the Program Terms will take precedence.
+IBM is not a party to the Agreement or these Program Terms.

-The Program gives access to a preview version of the Service.
-The Service uses an AI model to create Ansible tasks, playbooks and other Ansible related content, and shares that data and related information regarding such usage to train and improve the Service.
-The Service is not supported for or intended for any other purpose.
+The Program gives access to a preview version of Lightspeed.
+Lightspeed passes your requests to ECS and uses output from ECS to refine Ansible tasks and other Ansible related content.
+Red Hat shares that data and related information regarding such usage with IBM to train and improve Lightspeed and ECS.
+Lightspeed is not supported for or intended for any other purpose.

-To use the Service, you need to install the Ansible Visual Studio Code extension and authenticate via your GitHub account that you have been authorized to use with the Service.
-Based on your request, the Service will provide suggested tasks, playbooks or other Ansible related materials (**"Suggestions"**).
-By using the Service, you agree that any and all Suggestions and any data associated with the Service, may be used by Red Hat and Red Hat’s affiliated companies, including IBM, for any purpose including to further improve and train the Service.
-Additional details related to the type of information collected are provided in the Service documentation.
+To use Lightspeed, you need to install the Ansible Visual Studio Code extension and authenticate via your GitHub account that you have been authorized to use for this Program.
+Based on your request, Lightspeed will provide suggested tasks or other Ansible related materials (**"Suggestions"**).
+By participating in this Program you agree that any and all Suggestions and any data associated with your use, may be used by Red Hat and Red Hat’s affiliated companies, including IBM, for any purpose including to further improve and train Lightspeed and ECS.
+The following information is collected and may be shared with IBM:

+The VS Code extension provides prompts and context to create Suggestions, and user interactions with Suggestions such as acceptance, modification or rejection.
+Lightspeed collects telemetry including Suggestions generated by ECS and refined by post-processing rules, as well as operational information (e.g. service errors and response times).

+User feedback regarding user sentiment and recommendations.
+Any program feedback provided directly to Red Hat.

-Suggestions may be similar to material used to train the machine learning model used to provide the Service.
+Suggestions may be similar to material used to train the machine learning model.
 The Suggestions will likely require additional modifications by you to be useful.
 Suggestions are not considered Red Hat Software and Red Hat does not claim any intellectual property rights with respect to any Suggestions.
 Your use of Suggestions is at your discretion and risk.
-Any requests or input into the Service will not be treated as confidential information.
-The Service is not intended to process personal information, so do not provide personal information as part of the Service except for business contact type information (name, work email address, etc.) associated with this Program.
+Any requests or input into Lightspeed will not be treated as confidential information.
+Lightspeed is not intended to process personal information, so do not provide personal information except for business contact type information (name, work email address, etc.) associated with this Program.
 For information on how Red Hat processes your personal information, see the Red Hat Privacy Statement.

-Red Hat makes no warranties or guarantees with respect to the Service including Suggestions, except those explicitly required by law, and you should confirm that use of the Service or any Suggestions is appropriate for your environment.
-If you believe the Service, Red Hat or its affiliates are using your material in a non-compliant manner, you agree to provide Red Hat with written notice and allow Red Hat ninety days to address your issue.
+Red Hat makes no warranties or guarantees with respect to Lightspeed including Suggestions, except those explicitly required by law, and you should confirm that use of Lightspeed or any Suggestions is appropriate for your environment.
+If you believe Red Hat or its affiliates are using your material in a non-compliant manner, you agree to provide Red Hat with written notice and allow Red Hat ninety days to address your issue.

-Red Hat intends to offer the Program through July, 2023 and reserves the right to periodically update, improve or discontinue the Service or any component or functionality of the Service.
-Red Hat may terminate your use of the Service at any time for any reason.
+Red Hat reserves the right to periodically update, improve or discontinue Lightspeed or any component or functionality at any time.
+Red Hat may terminate your use of Lightspeed at any time for any reason.

-This Agreement establishes the rights and obligations associated with the Service and is not intended to limit your rights to software code under the terms of an open source license.
+These Program Terms establish the rights and obligations associated with Lightspeed and are not intended to limit your rights to software code under the terms of an open source license.

-PLEASE READ THE AGREEMENT CAREFULLY BEFORE USING THE SERVICE.
-BY USING THE SERVICE, YOU SIGNIFY YOUR ACCEPTANCE OF THE AGREEMENT AND ACKNOWLEDGE YOU HAVE READ AND UNDERSTAND THE PROGRAM TERMS.
-IF YOU DO NOT ACCEPT THE PROGRAM TERMS, THEN DO NOT USE THE SERVICE.
+PLEASE READ THESE PROGRAM TERMS CAREFULLY BEFORE USING LIGHTSPEED.
+BY USING THE SERVICE, YOU SIGNIFY YOUR ACCEPTANCE OF THESE PROGRAM TERMS AND ACKNOWLEDGE YOU HAVE READ AND UNDERSTAND THE PROGRAM TERMS.
+IF YOU DO NOT ACCEPT THE PROGRAM TERMS, THEN DO NOT USE LIGHTSPEED.

-March, 2023
+June, 2023

 [agreements]: https://www.redhat.com/agreements